 Roast chicken is a pretty big deal around here, but having the oven at 400 degrees for an hour isn’t always pleasant.
 So the other day we decided to go with a braise.
 It was also a great way to use up some of the turnips and radishes we received in our very first CSA share of the year.
 I’d always thought that radishes should be eaten raw, but braising mellows the bite, and gives them an intense depth of flavor.
 Potatoes pale in comparison.
 The chicken was moist and tender, and the flavors of the braise were nicely infused in the meat.
 We had some lemon thyme on hand, and that added a tangy grassyness that made this an absolutely perfect late spring dinner.

-4 whole chicken legs (we used a cut that including the thigh and the drumstick all in one piece)
+- 4 whole chicken legs (we used a cut that included the thigh and the drumstick all in one piece)

-1 small bunch radishes, washed, trimmed, and chopped into 2″ segments
+- 1 small bunch radishes, washed, trimmed, and chopped into 2-inch segments

-In a large dutch oven, or over wide, heavy bottomed skillet, heat the oil over medium-high heat.
-Add the chicken legs, and cook until they are nicely browned on each side, about 4 minutes a side.
+- In a large dutch oven or a wide, heavy bottomed skillet, heat olive oil over medium-high heat.
+Add chicken legs and cook until they are nicely browned on each side, about 4 minutes a side.
 When cooking with the skin side down, move the chicken around a bit to prevent sticking.
 Remove the chicken to a bowl, and pour off all but 2 tablespoons of the grease (you may not have that much, especially if using white meat).

-In the same dutch oven, saute the onion in the chicken fat until translucent and lightly browned.
+- In the same dutch oven, sauté the onion in the chicken fat over medium heat until translucent and lightly browned.
 Toss in the garlic, turnips, and radishes, and saute for a couple minutes.
-Place the chicken skin side up on top of the vegetables, and slowly pour in the stock.
+Place the chicken skin side up on top of the vegetables, and slowly pour in the stock; add pepper and 4 sprigs thyme.
 Set the lid askew over the pot, and turn heat to low.
 Simmer for 30 – 40 minutes, or until the chicken is cooked through.
+Taste broth and vegetables, and adjust salt levels as needed.
 Owing to the moist conditions, the chicken may retain a little of its pinkness, though if the flesh is opaque and the juices clear, it’s ready to go.

-Serve vegetables and chicken over rice with several ladlefuls of broth.
-Garnish with a few sprigs of thyme.
+- Serve vegetables and chicken over rice with several ladlefuls of broth.
+Garnish with remaining sprigs of thyme.